Community

 PROMISE Summer Programs

 Sanford PROMISE summer programs are a great way to gain hands-on science experience and explore a scientific topic in depth.
 All programs will operate on a rolling admission with first come, first served.
 Registration will open on February 2nd, 2026 and will close when a date reaches capacity.
-All Sioux Falls sessions will take place at Sanford Research and all one day camps are free to attend.
+All Sioux Falls sessions will take place at Sanford Research and all one and two-day camps are free to attend.

 Sign up for our newsletter to be the first to receive the dates and links to register.

-Inside Out: An Anatomy and Health Experience
+Inside Out: An Engineering and Anatomy Experience

 Finding Your Roots: A Genetics and Genealogy Experience